jbock-java/jbock/SPAGHETTI.md

 `file` is a required option, since the option type `String` is not wrapped in `java.util.Optional`.
 The *value* of this option is the token that immediately follows `--file` in the input array.
-Since this named option is not a <a href="#flags">flag</a>, the value must be present.
+Since this named option is not a flag, the value must be present.
 So `--file` cannot be the last token in the input array.
 The value can be any string.
 In particular, it is allowed to start with a dash.

 ### Escape sequence

-The escape sequence consists of the <a href="#named-options">*free*</a> token `"--"`, i.e. two consecutive dashes.
+The escape sequence consists of the free token `"--"`.
+That's two consecutive dashes which are not either bound by any other named option, or already escaped themselves.
-Any remaining tokens in the input array will be treated as positional parameters, regardless of their shape.
+Any remaining tokens *after* the escape sequence in the input array will be treated as positional parameters, regardless of their shape.
-In other words, the escape sequence ends option parsing.
+In other words, the escape sequence ends the parsing of named options.

-The generated parser will recognize the escape sequence, as long as there is at least one positional parameter defined.
+If for some reason you wish to deactivate this escaping mechanism, please note that the generated parser will not contain the code to recognize the escape sequence if your command doesn't define any positional parameters.

 ### Repeatable parameters